faintastic/qrcode-generator/README.md

 - [shadcn/ui](https://ui.shadcn.com/) - Beautiful UI components
 - [Next.js](https://nextjs.org/) - The React framework for production
 - [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework

+## 📃 To Do
+- Fix shadcn styling (im aware how shit it is)
+- Create a light and dark mode